Expansion of the Deep River Community Improvement Plan

 Why is this project happening?

-In 2021, established a Community Improvement Plan focused on the downtown core.
+In 2021, Council established a Community Improvement Plan focused on the downtown core.
 The intent of the original Downtown Community Improvement Plan (DCIP) was to support revitalization of the downtown through targeted financial incentives and public realm improvements.

 Council would like to extend the benefits of a CIP to all of Deep River, and introduce more types of grants.
 These would support a wider range of projects, including help with planning, development, and permit fees.
-At the same time, the Town will continue investing in infrastructure and long?term planning to support Deep River’s growth.
+At the same time, the Town will continue investing in infrastructure and long-term planning to support Deep River’s growth.

 What are the key features of the project?